Uncommon

 Relying solely on active applicants meant missing out on top-tier passive candidates, people who rarely apply directly but are often the best fit for the role.

-To address this, we prioritized passive candidate profiles at the beginning of the experience.
+To address this, we prioritized showing passive candidate matches at the beginning of the experience.

 Instead of waiting for applicants to come in, recruiters could instantly view matched profiles of high-potential, passive candidates.
 When they chose to move forward, our Automated Outreach handled the initial engagement, making it easy to spark interest with minimum manual effort.